-Holly is the founder and CEO of Tempest (formerly Hip Sobriety) and the author of the upcoming book, Quit Like a Woman (January 2020).
+Holly Whitaker (she/her) is the founder and CEO of Tempest (formerly Hip Sobriety) and the author of the upcoming book, Quit Like a Woman (January 2020).
 In 2012, she was determined to deal with her problem drinking, but found that the recovery program she needed did not exist.
 Taking years of experience in health care and health-tech, she created a comprehensive digital platform for the treatment and support for alcohol mis-users.
 Today, Tempest has served thousands of individuals on their path to recovery through their programs, educational courses, and media.
 Holly believes recovery isn’t about discipline, willpower, or even abstaining, but building a life you don’t want to escape from.
 Today, we’ll discuss her own experience with alcohol and recovery, the problems with how drinking is portrayed in the media and pop culture, my own “I’m not drinking right now” experiment, and how you can explore your relationship with alcohol without judgment or shame.

 Connect with Holly

 The Tempest (formerly Hip Sobriety), now LIVE!

 Tempest Sobriety School.
 Registration opens May 28, 2019.
 School starts June 13, 2019